 Passersby would see the animals and poultry and stop, wondering if we had any for sale.
 We found we could raise more than we needed for ourselves, so Joy of Illinois Farm was born.

-This fall the youngest child left for college and we became empty nesters.
-While raising healthy food economically was an absolute necessity during those SILKy years, now it's a passion and pleasure.
+Our youngest child is now a college sophomore, and we’re adjusting to “empty-nestiness” (in the farmhouse, though not in the hen house).
+While raising healthy food economically was an absolute necessity during those SILKy years, now in our SINK (single income, no kids) life, it's our passion and pleasure.
 We have the skills, infrastructure, network, and health to continue for the foreseeable future.

 PS The people who bought our house in town turned out to be louder than we were, with half as many kids!
 Our former DINK neighbors moved to a high-rise in New York City...